stresearch/safe-video-2025/README.md

 We provide an example model submission repo and a practice competition for troubleshooting.
 - Take a look at an example model repo: [https://huggingface.co/safe-challenge/safe-example-submission](https://huggingface.co/safe-challenge/safe-example-submission)
 - We encourage you to submit to a practice competition: [https://huggingface.co/spaces/safe-challenge/SAFEChallengePractice](https://huggingface.co/spaces/safe-challenge/SAFEChallengePractice)
-- It's using this pracice dataset: [https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset](https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset)
+- It's using this practice dataset: [https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset](https://huggingface.co/datasets/safe-challenge/safe-challenge-practice-dataset)
 - 💡 To reproduce all the steps in the submission locally, take a look at the debugging example: [debug example](debug_example.md)
 - You won't be able to see any detailed error if your submission fails since it's run in a private space. *You can open a ticket or email us with your submission id, and we can look up the logs.* The easiest way is to trouble shoot locally using the above example.
 - *🔥New* [Example on including a custom environment in your model repo](https://huggingface.co/safe-challenge/safe-example-submission-custom-env)